Road Trip: All-Ages Pass

 In the area:

-The unique, 78-acre Tulsa Zoo and Living Museum is home to more than 1,500 animals.
+The unique, 78-acre Tulsa Zoo is home to more than 1,500 animals.
 The zoo combines animal exhibits with natural history museum exhibits and features a popular state-of-the art African penguin exhibit with 16 penguins and seasonal penguin encounters.

 Discover one of the most distinctive ecosystems in Oklahoma with three family-friendly destinations: Great Salt Plains State Park, the Salt Plains National Wildlife Refuge, and Great Salt Plains Lake with its unique salt flats.
 Located in northwestern Oklahoma near Jet, Great Salt Plains State Park invites visitors to camp, picnic, swim, hike or explore the Salt Plains National Wildlife Refuge, the largest saline flat in the central lowlands of North America.